-Start of the challenge
+Start of the challenge - completed

 The technical proposal shall be in the English language; it shall be precise and concise - catalogues, marketing or commercial documentation shall be avoided unless necessary.
 Participants shall provide all deliverables requested on the submission page.

-Participants’ technical proposals
+Participants’ technical proposals - completed

 A panel of inspectors and IAEA experts will evaluate the proposed technologies against the criteria outlined below.
 The evaluations will be regularly updated in order to determine final technical acceptability: